 It was almost 100 years ago that women finally got the right to vote, yet the ERA has still not passed.
 Women have been fighting for rights that have been afforded to men all our lives.
 Kathie Kelly facilitates a moving discussion about how these issues affect women socially, economically and in so many other ways.

 Women network all the time, sometimes they don’t even realize they are doing it.
-Join this very interactive workshop that will be sure to connect you to interesting women, and the groups and organizations they represent.
+Join this very interactive workshop, facilitated by Jackie Wszalek, that will be sure to connect you to interesting women, and the groups and organizations they represent.
 Be sure to bring your business cards, brochures, anything you want to share.
 Organizations are welcome too!
 Don’t miss this chance to get to know some of the most exciting women at the conference.

 Young, strong women are our future.
 In the Future Leaders Workshop, your presenters (Tammy Caputi, Julia Garcia, Donna Bartos, and Cynthia Diehl) want to share with you the passions that make them strong, and have you express what is important to you & your future goals as women leaders.